Clinical and Health Requirements

 LINK to accommodations in handbook

 NOTE: The process of obtaining a nursing license in Connecticut and many other states may involve consideration of an applicant's background check, criminal history or other conduct (see Connecticut license application).
 Criminal convictions and/or a record of certain other conduct may prevent a nursing student/graduate from being licensed and may preclude the nursing graduate from obtaining gainful employment as a nurse.
-Prior to enrollment, applicants to the UConn School of Nursing are encouraged to determine, prior to enrollment, the licensure requirements in the state(s) in which they intend to practice.
+Prior to enrollment, applicants to the UConn Elisabeth DeLuca School of Nursing are encouraged to determine the licensure requirements in the state(s) in which they intend to practice.

 Graduation from the CEIN/BS program meets all curricular requirements for licensure in the U.S.